PolyhedralDev/TerraWiki/pages/guides/Config-Packs.md

 * If this is not the case, reorganize the files such that the folder / archive containing the pack manifest is directly inside the packs directory, rather than being nested inside another directory.

-2. Once your pack is installed, load the pack on to the server by reloading Terra:
+3. Once your pack is installed, load the pack on to the client or server by reloading Terra:

-* If your server is **not running**, simply startup the server.
+* If your client or server is **not running**, simply start it up.

-* If your server is **already running**:
+* If your client or server is **already running**:

-  * If you are installing the pack on a **production environment**, restart the server.
+  * If you are installing the pack on a **client** or **production server**, restart the client / server.

     > **Do not under any circumstances use the /reload command, or any third party
     >plugin
-    > to reload your server,** simply restart the server instead!
+    > to reload a server,** simply restart the server instead!
         [\[Why?\]](https://madelinemiller.dev/blog/problem-with-reload/)

-  * If you are installing the pack on a **test environment** and *debug mode* is enabled (covered in [Creating a Pack](./Creating-a-Pack)), you can run the command `/terra reload` to reload Terra.
+  * If you are installing the pack on a **test environment** and *debug commands* is enabled (covered in [Creating a Pack](./Creating-a-Pack)), you can run the command `/packs reload` to reload Terra.

-    > Debug mode should only be enabled in a test environment!
+    > Debug commands should only be enabled on a test environment!

-3. If your pack has loaded correctly, then you should see this message in console after reloading Terra:
+4. Verify the pack has been loaded by Terra.
+You can check this multiple ways:

+  * Run the `/packs` command, the pack ID should be listed if it has loaded correctly.

+  * Check your console for the following message:
     ```none
     [XX:XX:XX INFO]: [Terra] Loading config pack "<PACK NAME>"
     [XX:XX:XX INFO]: [Terra] <PACK NAME> <PACK VERSION> by <AUTHOR> loaded in XXXX.XXXXms.